felipejfc/owl/README.md

 You should only avoid using structs that are not already NSCoding-compliant via NSValue.

 ###Changing the AES encryption/decryption key
-As I told, Owl uses AES encryption to securely keep data in NSUserDefaults, for doing so it uses a default key, you can change that key to one of your own by simply making this call:
+As I told, Owl uses AES encryption to securely keep data in NSUserDefaults, for doing so it uses a random generated key, you can change that key to one of your own by simply making this call:
 ```objective-c
 [Owl setPassword:@"aaaasomePassword"];
 ```